BetterMuSeek

 How to Care for Your Epiphone Classical Guitar

-Once you’ve got your hands on an Epiphone classical guitar, you’ll want to ensure that it stays in tip-top condition for years to come.
+Once you’ve got your hands on an Epiphone classical guitar, you’ll want to ensure it stays in tip-top condition for years.
 Proper care and maintenance are key.
 Here’s how to go about it:

 Tips on Cleaning and Maintenance